The Outsider (Rodney Crowell album)

 The Outsider is the twelfth studio album by American country music singer Rodney Crowell.
-It was released on August 16, 2005 via Columbia Records.
+It was released on August 16, 2005, via Columbia Records.
 The album includes the singles "The Obscenity Prayer" and "Say You Love Me".

 Critical reception

-Thom Jurek of Allmusic gave the album four stars out of five, calling it a "natural extension" of Crowell's last two albums, The Houston Kid and Fate's Right Hand.
+Thom Jurek of AllMusic called the album a "natural extension" of Crowell's last two albums, The Houston Kid and Fate's Right Hand.
 He also praised the album for "dig[ging] deep into social and political consciousness."

 Track listing

 All songs written by Rodney Crowell, except "Shelter from the Storm", written by Bob Dylan.